Unlawful Possession of a Weapon by a Felon Lawyer Chicago

 Illinois law recognizes both actual possession and constructive possession.

-Actual possession means the firearm is found on your person, such as:
+Actual possession generally means the firearm was found directly on the person.

 • In a waistband